dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 - Requires some technical skill (electronics assembly and soldering, diagnosing assembly problem, etc...).
 Compared to the ErgoDash, the Charybdis has a higher difficulty namely due to the presence of a trackball and flexible PCB mounting (especially if doing a hot-swap key switch build).
 - For someone that has gotten used to standard _staggered_ keyboard layouts, there will be some learning curve for the new layout.
 This barely passes as a caveat, as the comfort of using an ergonomic keyboard vastly makes up for it in the medium to long-term.
 - _Once you try it, you will never want to come back_.
 In case one has to work at different physical locations, the high price and time investment makes having duplicate configuration prohibitive.
 While proficiency with standard keyboard will hardly be affected, it becomes very unpleasant to use them.
 In my personal case, having to use a standard case leads to unending rants and bout of annoying _ergo keyboard master race elitism_ that probably annoys the people around.
 Using laptop keyboards also becomes a similarly unpleasant (and potentially painful) activity.
-**TODO**: Insert the "They don't know their keyboard is shit meme ?
+{: .text-justify}

 ## Highlights of the building experience

 - When 3D printing your own case, make sure of the orientation of each case and the corresponding tenting and bottom plate.
 - To maximize aesthetic of the clear case, the 3D printing supports are better set manually to optimize the polishing process.

-**TODO** particularly difficult things related to this build.

-- For a clear build, manual positioning of the printing support to optimize the aesthetics might be better than automatically generated.
+Automatically generated support will try to satisfy the algorithm that checks the support structure of the print, which I suspect is set to a very conservative standard by the company, to avoid liability in case of failure to print.
-- When doing a hot-swapper key switches build, depending on how tight the hot-swap sockets are can lead to flexible PCB *sliding off* the key switches' pin.
+- When doing a build with Mill-Max sockets for hot-swappable key switches, the PCB might not hold on tight enough to the case, which can result in some key not working after the build.
+So workaround is to either use some (gorilla) tape or hot glue to fix the PCB to the case.

 # Build notes (Long version)